Ryan Anderson '05

-Anderson, who grew up around the game spending summer
+Ryan, who grew up around the game spending summer vacations

-vacations traveling from minor league park to minor league
+traveling from minor league park to minor league park watching

-He joined the ranks of the varsity Mustangs as a freshmen
+He joined the ranks of the varsity Mustangs as a freshman and

 One of his first games as a Brossart Mustang was played at

-For his efforts this past season, he was named to the NKCA
+For his efforts that same season, he was named to the NKCA

-All-Stars as both a First Baseman AND Pitcher, all-NKAC
+All-Stars as both a First Baseman AND a Pitcher, all-NKAC

 Conference, and PITCHER OF THE YEAR by the Kentucky Post.

-Mustangs a berth in the 2005 All "A" State
+season, earning his Mustangs a berth in the 2005 All "A"

-within one strike of defeating the eventual State
+one strike of defeating the eventual State Champion,

-walk to strikeout ratio issuing 59 base on balls in his
+strikeout ratio, issuing 59 base on balls in his career while

-career while whiffing 188, an average of just over
+whiffing 188, an average of just over one strikeout per

-one strikeout per inning.
+inning.
 During his senior season that figure exploded to 8:1

 record mark of 1.05 in 2000 is better.